Defined STEM - FAQ

 For more information on Defined STEM, visit their Learn More page.

 Contact the Academic Coaches at the IRC to acquire an access code.
-Elisa Magee (Elementary), Cassandra Heim (Junior High), Michelle Moran (High School) or Renee Sweeden (Director) can help you get set up for a trial.
+Katie Moe (K-12 STEAM Academic Coach), Elisa Magee (Elementary), Michelle Moran (High School) or Renee Sweeden (Director) can help you get set up for a trial.

 Yes, to ensure Defined STEM content meets learning standards, every task has been hand-aligned to national and state standards, including Common Core and Arizona Social Studies standards.
 Defined STEM includes alignment to the Arizona State Standards on the website.